xflr6/features/docs/manual.rst

 script or create your own INI-file(s) with definitions so that you can load and reuse feature systems in different scripts.

-The definition of a feature system is stored in its ``context`` object.
+The definition of a feature system is stored in its :attr:`~.FeatureSystem.context` object.
 It is basically a cross-table giving the features (properties) for each thing to be described (object):

 .. code:: python